- What can I do to help myself cope with diabetes?

-- Where can I get an ID bracelet/card etc?
+- Where can I get a diabetes ID card or a diabetes medical bracelet?

 Whilst diabetes doesn't have to stop you from living the life you would if you didn't have the condition, most people experience days when they'd rather not have it, when it all seems too much and they'd do anything to be rid of it.
 It's perfectly natural to feel this way.
 After all, even if the person you love most and who you really enjoy spending time with was with you 24 hours a day, every day of the year, you'd probably have times when you wish they'd go away!